 Many of Seattle’s major landmarks are free to visit.
-You can wander around the Seattle Center for free.
-View the Space Needle, go into Center House and art galleries, hang out by the International Fountain—all for free.
+You can wander around the Seattle Center, view the Space Needle, go into the Seattle Center Armory and art galleries, and hang out by the International Fountain—all for free.

 Seattle is filled with parks and green spaces that are all free.
 Depending on the park, you might hang out on a beach, enjoy the view, take a hike or explore unique places like old water towers or glasshouses.

 - The Olympic Sculpture Park overlooks the Puget Sound and features large-scale outdoor artwork and some lovely water views.
 The park is located at 2901 Western Avenue.

 - Volunteer Park in Capitol Hill is one of Seattle's most interesting parks.
 Within its bounds, you'll find an old water tower you can climb (with great views), the Seattle Asian Art Museum, and a vintage glasshouse, all found at 1400 E Galer Street.

 - Gas Works is no ordinary park.
 A former gasification plant, the park preserved the ruins of the former plant.
 You can get up close to and touch some of the ruins though others are fenced off.
 This is also an ideal park to fly a kite on a windy day.
 Find the park at 2101 North Northlake Way.

 - Washington Park Arboretum is an urban green space near Lake Washington.
 With more than 200 acres of trails, it's a massive and shady park.
 The park is located at 2300 Arboretum Drive East.